Re-thinking our capitalistic education.

 Reversing the insights — I formed open questions that were used to generate ideas on how to tackle the design challenge.
 The questions had overarching themes of Care, Learning & Decision-Making powers.

-This project will be showcased along with a parallel workshop at the AICAD Symposium at the Art Academy of Cincinnati.
+This project will also be showcased along with a parallel workshop at the AICAD Symposium at the Art Academy of Cincinnati.